2DGD-F0TH/2DGD_F0TH/chapters/002_Maths.md

 $$

 ::::{.pitfall}
-These formulas \textbf{assume that the x-axis points right and the y-axis points up}, if the y-axis points down in your implementation, you need to swap the matrices.
+These formulas **assume that the x-axis points right and the y-axis points up**, if the y-axis points down in your implementation, you need to swap the matrices.
 ::::

 #### Rotating referred to an arbitrary point